schae029/CA_housing_analysis/README.md

 (c) showing how we can adjust the output from a Gibbs sampler to improve the imputation of censored data.

-Items (a) - (c) are found in Part01, Appendix A, and Appendix B.
+Items (a) - (c) are found in Part01, Appendix A, Appendix B, and Appendix C.

-NOTE: the .pdf files are created by converting the .ipynb files using the Firefox browser.
-The conversion does not always work that well.
-The .pdf files are provided for those who do not want to open up the Jupyter notebook viewer.
-The notebooks, however, look far better in the notebook viewer.

-One further note: the notebook viewer in Github might have difficulty opening some of the larger notebooks.
-One needs to be persistent with the Reload button.